SAT & ACT Testing:

 - Study for the SAT: The best way to study online for the SAT is through Khan Academy at https://www.khanacademy.org/test-prep/sat or study using paper-based study guides and practice test booklets.

 - Information about the ACT: You can sign up at www.actstudent.org.
-Cost of ACT is $50.50 without the essay, and $67 with the essay.
-Most students who are planning to attend a 4-year university take the ACT with essay.
 Students who are eligible for free lunch are eligible for fee waivers for 2 ACT tests (speak to your school counselor).

 - Study for the ACT: The best way to study online for the ACT is by getting on their website: www.actstudent.org.
 You can also use paper-based study guides (from book stores or public library) and free practice test booklets (from the Cube or Guidance).

 - Notes on testing: Many students take both tests.
 Some students have a learning style that is a better fit for one test vs. the other.
 It is recommended to take the SAT and/or ACT once, and then re-test with the one on which they did better.
 Many (but not all) schools “super-score”, which means that they choose your best combination of scores when considering you for admission.

-- Other good college search tools: College Board: https://bigfuture.collegeboard.org/college-search; College Navigator by the US Dept. of Education: http://nces.ed.gov/collegenavigator/; ACT: www.actstudent.org; and many others.
-For example, www.cappex.com allows you to determine your chances of admission based on GPA and scores, and http://www.princetonreview.com/college-rankings/best-colleges provides rankings of colleges based on variables like “best campus food” and “best athletic facilities”.
-Of course, the most commonly cited list of rankings is at http://colleges.usnews.rankingsandreviews.com/best-colleges/rankings/national-universities/data.
+- Other good college search tools: College Board’s Big Future website is a good place to start: https://bigfuture.collegeboard.org/college-search; ACT: www.actstudent.org; College Navigator by the US Dept. of Education: http://nces.ed.gov/collegenavigator/; Cappex www.cappex.com allows you to determine your chances of admission based on GPA and scores.
+If you like rankings, try http://www.princetonreview.com/college-rankings/best-colleges which provides rankings of colleges based on variables like “best campus food” and “best athletic facilities”.
+Another commonly cited list of rankings is at http://colleges.usnews.rankingsandreviews.com/best-colleges/rankings/national-universities/data.
+Take a virtual tour of many college campuses with Youvisit: https://www.youvisit.com/collegesearch/.

 - Learn about how to apply for Financial Aid and Scholarships: Follow this link to a great explanation of the steps you’ll need to take to apply for financial aid and scholarships: https://bigfuture.collegeboard.org/pay-for-college.
 Learn the difference between need-based vs. merit-based aid.